 Only 33% of customers believe their data is used responsibly by brands, but 71% of customers still expect personalized marketing.
 If leveraging third-party data isn’t an option, how can brands still appeal to customers?

-Many brands are taking their time to shift to cookieless marketing.
+Many brands are taking their time to shift to a cookieless future.
 Currently, 53% of digital marketing campaigns leverage third-party data.
 Additionally, in a survey of media strategists, planners, and buyers, 69% said they are fairly or deeply concerned about an unexpected privacy, technology, or legal challenge disrupting their data strategy.

 With third-party data providing so many valuable insights for effective strategies, including behavioral, intent, and demographic information, the shift to cookieless at the end of 2024 will make it much more difficult for marketers to reach and acquire new customers.